WIOA (Workforce Innovation and Opportunity Act) Programs

 If you would like to participate in WIOA, here’s how to get started:

-1. Attend a WIOA Orientation at the Skokie campus.
-Orientations are offered the first and third Tuesday of the month, 2:00 p.m. – 3:00 p.m., room A151
+1. Attend a WIOA Orientations at the Skokie campus.
+Orientations are offered the first and third Tuesday of the month, 2 – 3 p.m., room A151.
+They are also offered at the Evanston Public Library.
+Orientations are offered the second and fourth Tuesday of the month, 3 – 4 p.m., WIOA Computer Resource Lab.

 |Upcoming WIOA Orientations|